 The Lifecycle of Plastic

 One of the advantages of plastic is that it’s designed to last.
 However, it can take hundreds of years to break down—if at all.
-The photo below shows how long it can take for each particular item to break down; plastic bags, coffee cups, plastic toothbrushes, water bottles, and even disposable diapers, all of these we use and see on a daily basis.
+The photo below shows how long it can take for each particular item to break down.
+It includes plastic bags, coffee cups, plastic toothbrushes, water bottles, and even disposable diapers—things many people use on a daily basis.

 Cotton Mesh Produce Bags